Q&A ON OSHAS

 - In the event of a hazardous substance exposure, do what is necessary to prevent further injury or illness. (i.e., flush

 skin or eyes with copious amounts of water for approximately 15 minutes,

 leave the area and get fresh air for an inhalation exposure) Also, someone should forward the Safety Data Sheet (SDS) to the medical facility.

-- Laboratory incidents (i.e., injury, hazardous substance exposure, fire) involving employees, students or visitors, must also be documented on a Laboratory Incident Report.
+- Laboratory incidents (i.e., injury, hazardous substance exposure, fire) involving employees, students, contract laboratory workers or visitors, must also be documented on a Laboratory Incident Report.
 Principal Investigators or Laboratory Supervisors must complete this form and forward it to the EHRS Department within at least 5 days of the incident.